The Footprints we Leave

 next time I am home, I can explore some new trails.

 From there I crossed over the suspension bridge and stopped at Ford Nature Center which is located in the historic district of the park and is a nature education facility.
 As a kid, my dad and I visited here often and it's still the same!
+Since writing this post, they have updated the Ford Nature Center.

 Then headed to the Fellows Riverside Gardens which is more than 30 different garden areas and is connected by over a mile of walkways where visitors can view more than 2,000 types of plants.
 No matter what time of the year you visit , it is beautiful!